 Welcome to the 2019 Jazz Industry Summit.
-Join us for a day of panel discussions, keynote speakers and performance workshops.
+Join us for a day of keynote speakers, professional development and networking.
 Network with industry professionals, media, musicians and fellow jazz lovers.

 Jazz Industry Ambassador

 Stonnington Jazz Festival welcomes our international guest Lilly Schwartz.

 Current Director of Programming at the San Francisco Jazz Festival (SFJAZZ), Lilly programs and produces over 400 concerts a year.
 With experience working with jazz musicians from around the world, Stonnington Jazz Festival is delighted to have Lilly on our shores to share her experiences and knowledge.

 SFJAZZ supports a vibrant local music scene, includes free events and nurtures aspiring musicians with the diverse education programs and performing ensembles.
 Lilly will deliver a keynote speech drawing from this experience during the summit.